 Additionally, home solar batteries are usually made using lithium-ion technology.
 Batteries used in solar power generator setups can be lithium-ion, but are also made using lead-acid technology.
 Both technologies can often be combined with other battery units, commonly known as “chaining”.
 This means that you can add extra batteries onto your generator system for more robust storage capacity.

-Solar generators vs. fossil fuel generators: pros and cons
+Solar generators vs. fossil fuel generators: pros and cons compared

 |Solar generator pros||Solar generator cons|